University College Boat Club (Durham)

-UCBC has a long history of racing success, winning the Grand Challenge Cup at Durham Regatta more than any other College (though the majority of wins were in the 19th Century) and qualifying for Henley Royal Regatta several times, most recently in 2001.
+UCBC has won the Grand Challenge Cup at Durham Regatta more than any other College (the majority of these wins in the 19th Century) and has qualified for Henley Royal Regatta, most recently in 2001.

-Founded in 1834, UCBC is the oldest society in Durham and is the oldest Boat Club in the North of England.
+Founded in 1834, UCBC is the oldest society in Durham University and is the oldest Boat Club in the North of England.
 The club celebrated its 175th anniversary at Durham Regatta in 2009.
 The Alumni organisation is Floreat Castellum Boat Club (FCBC).

+UCBC is a registered Boat Club through British Rowing, with Boat Code "UCD" and is a member organisation of Durham College Rowing.